 This is offered through the Birmingham City University Law Clinic.
 You can get involved with the Law Clinic by taking one of the assessed modules as part of your degree, or by volunteering for one of the Law Clinic’s many other projects.
 There is a variety of opportunities for students in all years of study.

 On all of our programmes you will gain a professional focus and real world experience, ensuring you are equipped to make an immediate impact in your career.
 You have the opportunity to embark on a year-long sandwich placement as part of your undergraduate degree course, which will get you invaluable experience before you graduate, at some of the biggest law firms in the West Midlands.

-Our renowned American Legal Practice placement offers you the chance to apply to undertake an internship in the United States.
+Our renowned American Internship Programme offers you the chance to apply to undertake an internship in the United States.
 We're also home to the internationally recognised Centre for American Legal Studies, which researches topics such as the death penalty.
-The Law School’s Centre for American Legal Studies operates the UK’s largest student internship programme to the USA.
+The Centre for American Legal Studies operates the UK’s largest student internship programme to the USA.
 To date we have placed over 500 students in Federal and State Public Defender offices, private attorney offices, American University Law Schools, law projects and organisations across the USA, from New York City to West Texas and San Francisco.